 - Up the heat a little and add the cider, half a chicken stock cube and bay leaf and bring to the boil.

-- Simmer for five minutes or until the sauce has thicken a little (add water if too thick).
+- Simmer for five minutes or until the sauce has thicken a little (add more cider if too thick, or to use up the bottle).

 - Stir in the vinegar and parsley.